Basics of Abstracts

 To review a sample abstract, see p.
 50 of the 7th edition APA manual.

 Most course papers do not require an abstract.
 If one is required, the abstract should provide your audience with (a) information on your paper’s purpose and argument, (b) the ways you develop that argument within the paper, and (c) any conclusions you draw.
 Try waiting until the paper is complete before you write your abstract to ensure you have included all of the main points of your paper.

 Can you identify the elements listed above in the sample course paper abstract below?

 An essential skill of a scholar practitioner is the ability to critique others’ work and research.
 The following essay denotes my ability to analyze three qualitative studies that are relevant in the field of higher education and to the topic of student attrition.
 In this analysis, I assess the rationale, methodology, and scholarly nature of each article and include a comparison of the authors’ choices.
 In conclusion, I describe how the most recent article is more universal in determining why first-year college students may be dropping out of school.

 Know that an abstract is not the same as an introduction.
 An abstract is a summary of your paper; it does not provide context or attempt to interest a reader in your paper the way an introduction does.
 Assignments that require abstracts should still include an introductory section that provides background on the topic and establishes the purpose of the paper.

 If you have questions about whether or not to include an abstract in your course paper, be sure to check with your instructor.

 Walden University doctoral capstone studies (dissertations, doctoral research studies, and doctoral project studies) require abstracts with some additional elements.
-Please visit the Center for Research Quality's abstract assistance page for more information on these elements.
+Please visit the Office of Research and Doctoral Services's abstract assistance page for more information on these elements.